cyxzheng/cyxzheng.github.io/_projects/crux.md

 ### Where we aim to be

-Our ultimate goal is to be the first place a consumer goes for any financial product, need, service, or advice, and the best way to lay the foundation for that was to become a bank.
+**We want to be a financial service that allows our customers to earn for what they do, not for what they have.** We want to be the first place a consumer goes for any financial product, need, service, or advice, and the best way to lay the foundation for that was to become a bank.

 <div class="case-image"><img src="/assets/images/projects/crux/bundled.png" data-zoom="zoom"></div>